 Published July 2017

-This type of marketing really is the traditional old school type of web business.
+This type of marketing is really a traditional, old-school type of web business.
 Exciting stuff!
-Born to generate money off traffic on established websites and blogs.
-With that said, I think there are still a lot of people who have the entirely incorrect idea on what it actually is.
-I was one of these people at one point.
+It was born to generate money off traffic on established websites and blogs.
+With that said, I think there are still a lot of people who have an entirely incorrect concept of what it actually is.
+Myself included at one point.

-Affiliate Marketing, is actually a type of business model.
-It is the process of earning money from marketing someone else’s products or services… Marketing…not selling ….
-That’s important to remember… and then generating a commission from each sale…which you actually have nothing to do with.
+Affiliate marketing is actually a type of business model.
+It is the process of earning money from marketing someone else’s product or service.
+Marketing…not selling—that’s important to remember—and then generating a commission from each sale…which you had nothing to do with.

 The structure and process is in its simplicity:

-Affiliate Marketing, once established, really is a type of passive income.
+Affiliate marketing, once established, is a type of passive income.
 I believe this is its greatest appeal.
-People need to accept facts, that it takes a lot of work to get to this point, and Affiliate Marketing simply does not work for everyone.
-It does not.
+People must accept the simple facts.
+It takes a lot of work to get to this point and affiliate marketing does not work for everyone.
+It simply does not.

-Very few people will make all their money off Affiliate Marketing, and I think that if you accept this type of business as a means for supplementary income, you have controlled your expectations well.
+Very few people will make all their money off affiliate marketing, and I think if you accept it as a means for supplemtary income, you have controlled your expectations well.

-The general rule is you will need a big audience to be successful.
-Audience as in followers, or likes, or traffic (the ‘eyes’) on your current blogs or websites.
+The general rule is that you need a big audience to be successful with affiliate marking.
+I mean audience as in followers, likes or traffic; basically, the eyes on your current blog or website.

-The other side of the coin, and a point made in this video I really like about who owns the client in the end:
+On the other side of the coin, and a point made in this video that I really like, is a perspective about who owns the client in the end:

-The other side of the coin, yes, my coin has three sides….
-Some interesting points in this video:
+On the other side of the coin—yes, my coin has three sides—some interesting points in this video:

 These are the companies that sign up other companies wanting to sell things via your websites or platforms.
 Using your web eyes.

-Most Affiliates have their sites divided into two sections, one for people who want to sell products, and the other for those who want to sell products signed with the affiliate.
-Normally very easy to work out.
-Here are the big name companies:
+Most affiliates have their sites divided into two sections, one for people who want to sell products and the other for people who want to sell products signed with the affiliate.
+It is normally very easy to work out.
+Here are the BIG name companies.

-Setting up this type of business has the advantage that you don’t need to really know the product or service you are selling.
-This is because in most cases, the “selling” and product knowledge is shared on the page you direct the visitor to and you don’t even need to manage that page.
+Setting up a business like this gives you the advantage of not needing to know the product or service you are selling.
+This is because the products knowledge is shared on the page you direct the visitor to, and you don’t even need to manage that page.

-Affiliate Marketing is about maximizing return off the same eyes.
-It’s like when you are in a normal shop, and you went there to get milk, and now you snaking your way to the check out till, past all the sweets on all the shelves left and right of you.
-That labyrinth and maize of sweets is Affiliate Marketing … trading off eyes, and the chance you might want something you see before you get out the shop.
-It is a win win for everyone involved.
-Company gets client, you get commission, client gets a product or service which addresses a need or a want.
+Affiliate marketing is about maximizing return from the same eyes.
+It is like walking into a traditional shop.
+You come to the shop to buy milk but you snake past the sweet shelves on your way to the checkout till.
+That labyrinth of sweets is affiliate marketing.
+It is about trading off eyes and the chance that they might want something they see before leaving the shop.
+It is a win-win for everyone involved.
+The company gets clients, you get commission and the client gets a product or service that addresses a need or want.

-I want to solve a quick common misunderstanding.
-AdSense, is someone who sells adspace for other peoples products.
-Space.
-Not products.
-It is not Affiliate Marketing.
-You earning off clicks….
-Not selling of a product.
+On that note, I want to solve a common misunderstanding.
+AdSense is someone selling ad-space for other people’s products; space, not products.
+It is not affiliate marketing.
+You earn off clicks, not selling a product.

-When and if you select an Affiliate Company, be aware of coupon payments, or verifying method.
-If you want to know more, send an e-mail to me.
+When you choose an affiliate company, be aware of coupon payments or verifying methods.
+If you would like to know more please send me an email.

-Try and get your eyes, to give you their contact information, so you can try to retain the client.
-This is because of the very biggest flaw in this business plan that being, once the visitor is directed away from your platform, they might be gone for good.
-And then they belong to the Affiliate company.
-Especially when you consider the special code used to track a sale can disappear through the clearing of cookies on the users device, or if they move to another device.
+Try to get your eyes to give you their contact information so that you may retain the client.
+Reason being and this is the biggest flaw in this business, once the visitor is directed away from your platform they might be gone for good…and then they belong to the affiliate company.
+Especially when you consider that the special code used to track a sale can disappear when clearing cookies on the user’s device.